-Day 32 - Mark 8:34-38 'The upside-down kingdom'
+Day 51 - Mark 8:34-38 'The upside-down kingdom'

-Growing up, one of my absolute favourite sets of books was Mr Men series.
+Growing up, one of my absolute favourite sets of books was the Mr Men series.
 I'm sure many of you love these books too!
 There were so many great characters: Mr Happy, Mr Tickle, Mr Bump - I wonder what's your favourite?
 I also liked Mr Topsy-Turvy.
 As the book begins: 'Everything about Mr. Topsy-Turvy is upside down, or inside out, or back to front.
 He's a funny sort of fellow.'
-So his front door is upside-down, as are his curtains... and so it goes on.
+His front door is upside-down, as are his curtains... and so it goes on.

 Whilst we can laugh at the absurdity of the world in which Mr Topsy-Turvy lives, there are times in our lives when things feel turned upside down - and it's a lot less comfortable.
-For many of us, the last couple of years may have felt like that, and tragically for millions of Ukrainians at present what must feel like the foundations of life they relied on have been turned upside down and inside out.
-The haunting photo recently of the tower block with no side wall, showing people sitting in their flats facing the outside world, was a very literal image of life turned inside-out.
+For many of us, the years of pandemic may have felt like that, and every time our news screens are filled with images of a devastating earthquake, we see horrifyingly literal images of life turned inside-out.